What is a combi boiler, how do you look after it and what should you do if something goes wrong? Find out all you need to know in our ownership guide

 An established business does not want bad reviews or poor customer experiences.
 They want repeat business and happy customers, which means they’ll do everything they can to make it so.

-Before you ever hire any emergency plumber in Bath, get a quote.
+Before you ever hire any emergency plumber, get a quote.
 Call up and find out how much it is going to cost, roughly, to fix your emergency.

 This is a tough one.